Chart Color Schemes

 The educational profile of Ballarat exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Ballarat is notably high, with 40.6% of residents aged 15 years and over holding university qualifications, compared to 21.7% in the rest of Victoria and 24.6% in the SA4 region.
-Bachelor degrees are the most common at 24.4%, followed by postgraduate qualifications (10.4%) and graduate diplomas (5.8%).
-Vocational credentials are also prevalent, with 27.4% of residents aged 15 years and over holding such qualifications – advanced diplomas account for 11.1% and certificates for 16.3%.
+Educational attainment in Ballarat is notable with 40.6% of residents aged 15+ having university qualifications, compared to 21.7% in the rest of Victoria and 24.6% in the SA4 region.
+Bachelor degrees are most common at 24.4%, followed by postgraduate qualifications (10.4%) and graduate diplomas (5.8%).
+Vocational credentials are also prevalent, with 27.4% of residents aged 15+ holding such qualifications - advanced diplomas at 11.1% and certificates at 16.3%.
 Educational participation is high, with 29.6% of residents currently enrolled in formal education.
 This includes 9.8% in secondary education, 7.8% in primary education, and 7.3% pursuing tertiary education.

-There are 13 schools serving 7,084 students in Ballarat, which has above-average socio-educational conditions (ICSEA: 1057).
+There are 13 schools serving 7,084 students in the area, which demonstrates above-average socio-educational conditions (ICSEA: 1057).
 The educational mix includes 4 primary, 6 secondary, and 3 K-12 schools.
-Ballarat functions as an education hub with 60.0 school places per 100 residents, significantly higher than the regional average of 18.0, attracting students from surrounding communities.
-Note: where schools show 'n/a' for enrolments please refer to parent campus.
+Ballarat functions as an education hub with 60.0 school places per 100 residents, significantly above the regional average of 18.0, attracting students from surrounding communities.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education